JFigueroa1/Faucet/README.md

 You must enter the password and private key of the account that will work as a faucet in order to perform transactions.

 ## Run app
-In order to run the app, raise the html in a browser and have the server running, the server can be run with the "node template" command.
+In order to run the app, raise the html in a browser and have the server running, the server can be run with the "node main" command.
 The server must be kept running to continue sending transactions.